Interacting with Other Atlassian Apps

 Automatically decline a pull request when the associated Jira issue is closed as Won’t Fix

 Typically these are done through calls to the REST API of the other application, or to a script endpoint.
-However you can also use remote events, or remote control to do the same thing.
+However, you can also use remote control to do the same thing.

 Via App Links